-Students in a number of classes, including Years 5 and 6, will be given the opportunity to study a Language Other Than English (Italian) during weekly lessons.
+Students in all year levels, will be given the opportunity to study a Language Other Than English (Italian) during weekly lessons.

 4.8 EXCURSIONS, CULTURAL ACTIVITIES AND CAMPS

 These activities enhance the growth of the 'whole' person.
 Educational excursions and incursions are used as a focus or culmination of a unit of work.
 Class teachers will advise parents of the nature of these activities and associated details.